SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-08-23-hats-off-to-infinity-developer-ysaneya.markdown

 ![](http://fl-tw.com/Infinity/Media/Screenshots/nebulae38.jpg)

-just one of the latest creations (this time with nebula’s, previous work includes procedurally generated worlds and landscapes) and all procedurally generated, damn fine work.&nbsp;
+just one of the latest creations (this time with nebula’s, previous work includes procedurally generated worlds and landscapes) and all procedurally generated, damn fine work.